 - Watch this brief video to hear from teens themselves about what libraries mean to them.

-- Read about us and our mission in Associations Now.
+- Check out this infographic (.pdf) and read about us and our mission in Associations Now.

 Join YALSA as a Corporate Member

 Corporate membership is a first step for companies interested in becoming an active part of YALSA and young adult librarianship.
 As libraries continue to grow and change, YALSA can be your trusted resource for staying abreast of the latest trends and issues in young adult librarianship.
 Corporate members receive YALSA’s award-winning quarterly print journal and weekly e-newsletter as well as additional benefits from the American Library Association, of which YALSA is a part.